vincer2040/web/apps/portfolio/src/components/about/melike.md

-[LexiDB](/projects/db/), which is an in-memory database written in C. I got to use different types of data structures (hashmaps, hashsets, vectors, queues, stacks, priority-queues, trees, and graphs), to represet data.
+[LexiDB](/projects/db/), which is an in-memory database written in C. I got to use different types of data structures (hashmaps, hashsets, vectors, queues, stacks, priority-queues, trees, and graphs) to represet data.
 Thinking about the data and how it can be efficiently stored and accessed is my favorite thing to do in software.